isomerpages/moe-greendalesec/_greendale-xperience/Direct School Admission/DSA : Outdoor  Adventure.md

 </ul>
 <h3>Highlights - <strong>Outdoor Adventure Club or Canoeing CCA Membership</strong></h3>
 <p>All DSA-OA selected applicants are channelled into the School’s ODAC or
-canoeing.
-Members in ODAC will undergo a 4-year training and development programme that hone students in 19 Outdoor Education skills areas while members in Canoeing will be trained to represent Greendale in National School Games Canoeing.</p>
+Canoeing CCA.
+Members in ODAC will undergo a 4-year training and development programme that hone students in 19 Outdoor Education skills areas while members in Canoeing will be trained to represent Greendale Secondary in National School Games Canoeing.</p>
 <h3>Highlights - <strong>SCF 1 Star Kayaking Certification</strong>&nbsp;<em>(with the option to pursue 2 Star Kayaking)</em></h3>
 <p>Students accepted under DSA-Outdoor Adventure will have the opportunity
 to participate in the 12-hour certification programme, which is officially